HMS-Core/hms-toolkit-convertor/README.md

 tips:

-You can debug the plugin in the sandbox using the following command :
+You can debug the plugin in the sandbox using the following command:

 ```shell
 $ ./gradlew -p IDE/convertor-idea runIde